-The average salary for a new Deckhand or Steward/ess ranges from €1,800 to €3,000 per month, depending on the type and size of the yacht and this income can be tax-free too.
+The average salary for a new Deckhand or Steward/ess ranges from €1,800 to €3,000 per month.
+The Salary depends on the type and size of the yacht.
+If you are a UK resident then the salary can be tax-free!.
 On top of that are the tips!
 If you end up on a charter yacht then you can easily double your salary during the charter season.
-Working on a Superyacht can be hard work with long hours but very rewarding and for many the start of a career!
+Work on a Superyacht can be hard work with long hours but rewarding and for many, the start of a career!

 The role of a Deckhand

-As a Deckhand, your responsibility is to maintain and clean the exterior of the yacht, its tenders, its Jet Skis and any other toys the yacht may have on-board.
+As a Deckhand, your responsibility is to maintain the exterior of the yacht, its tenders, Jet Skis and any other toys onboard.
 You will be interacting with guests and owners to make sure their time onboard is beyond expectations.
 Flying Fish have developed a course that gives you everything you need to get started.
-If you fancy a career as a Deckhand, then look at our Superyacht Deckhand course.
+If you fancy a career as a Deckhand, then look at our Superyacht Deckhand Course.

 Or a Steward/Stewardess?

-The role of a Steward/ess can be varied, however, your main duty is the meticulous cleaning of the interior of the yacht.
-A Stewardess will serve food and drinks to guests, looking after their every need.
+The role of a Steward/ess can be varied however, your main duty will be the meticulous cleaning of the interior of the yacht.
+A Steward/ess will serve food and drinks to guests, looking after their every need.
 You will rub shoulders with the rich and famous and travel the world.
-Flying Fish have a course that teaches you all you need to become a Steward/ess from silver service to making cocktails.
-If this is what you are looking for, then see our Superyacht Stewardess course.
+The Stewardess course teaches you all you need to become a Steward/ess from silver service to making cocktails.
+If this is what you are looking for, then see our Superyacht Stewardess Course.